HomeSellingExpert brand logo

 Modern Method of Auction (also sometimes called "conditional auctions") differ from traditional ones in two main ways:

-• Contracts: Rather than exchanging upon the fall of the hammer, the seller and buyer enter a legally-binding contract instead.
+- Contracts: Rather than exchanging upon the fall of the hammer, the buyer enters into a legal agreement with the auction house instead.

 This impacts how much you need to pay, and when, in two main ways.